whanyu1212/QuantRL-Lab/README.md

 # QuantRL-Lab
 A Python testbed for Reinforcement Learning in finance, designed to enable researchers and developers to experiment with and evaluate RL algorithms in financial contexts.
-The project emphasizes modularity and configurability, allowing users to tailor the environment, data sources, and algorithmic settings to their specific needs.
+The project emphasizes modularity and configurability, allowing users to tailor the environment, data sources, and algorithmic settings to their specific needs

 ### Why Configurability Matters
 QuantRL-Lab is built with configurability at its core, ensuring that: